 Advising for Non-Biology Majors

-All Edmonds CC students should receive advice on their academic plan from an academic adviser.
-The information provided here is not a substitute for working with an adviser.
+All Edmonds CC students should receive advice on their academic plan from an academic advisor.
+The information provided here is not a substitute for working with an advisor.

 Overview of Non-Majors Science Classes